arthaaes/periplus-automation/README.md

 As a QA engineer, I wanted the test to be a bit more time-efficient and also less likely to fail only because of the slow connection.

 ---
+## Obstacle During Implementation

+One challenge during this project was accessing the website itself.

+I am currently living in China, and Periplus could not be accessed in my environment without using a VPN.
+After trying several options, I found that the website only worked through an Indonesia server, but that server was often very slow and sometimes unstable.

+Because of this, the debugging process took much more time than usual.
+Even a small change in the code could require repeating the full test flow again under a slow or unreliable connection.
+Despite that, I kept iterating, adjusted the waits and handling more carefully, and continued until the automation could run successfully.

+I mention this as context for the implementation process and the effort needed to complete the task under a tight deadline.

+---
 ## Successful Test Run

 Below is one successful result from my local execution: